cachs1/blueOptima/README.md

 aws/terraform/ansible

 ## [Prerequisites]
-- Have your ec2 instance in your vpc where you can see all server (ec2)
+- Have your ec2 (amazon-linux2) instance in your vpc where you can see all server (ec2)
 - pem key to access your servers
+- Add tags to your servers depending on OS (ex.
+Ubuntu Server)

 ## [Terraform]